Stuffed Portobello Mushrooms (Vegetarian Recipe)

 grilled stuffed mushroom cap on cutting board.

-This stuffed portobella recipe was inspired by 3 great recipes in the New York Times, Cooking Light and All Recipes with a few additional tweaks.
+This stuffed portobella recipe was inspired by three great sources – The New York Times, Cooking Light, and All Recipes, plus a few or my own tweaks.

 Bottom line: The result is a tasty, healthy and satisfying vegetarian main dish or side dish where meat lovers (like me) don’t actually miss the meat.
 It’s an easy recipe for a weeknight dinner – grilled or baked.